GSG-CA/cookies-ws/README.md

 Cookies are useful as they allow us to store information about a client.
 As the client keeps hold of the cookie the server can simply check the cookies has the correct information.
 You **send** cookies to the frontend via the response object and **read** a clients cookie on server via the request object.

+Cookies are used for a variety of reasons, including:

+1. Session management: Cookies can be used to manage user sessions on a website.

+2. Personalization: Cookies can be used to personalize a user's experience on a website.
+For example, a website can use cookies to remember a user's preferences, such as their language preference or their favorite products.

+3. Tracking: Cookies can be used to track user behavior on a website.
+This information can be used to improve the website's performance, such as identifying which pages are most popular or which features are used the most.

+4. Advertising: Cookies can be used for targeted advertising.
+Advertisers can use cookies to track a user's browsing history and serve them ads based on their interests.

+Overall, cookies help to improve the user experience on websites by providing personalized content and making it easier for users to navigate and interact with websites.
+However, there are also privacy concerns associated with cookies, which is why many websites now provide options for users to manage their cookie preferences.

 <br><br>

 :boom: WARNING :boom: